pyay

 Language:

-Pyay, Myanmar, is predominantly inhabited by the Bamar (Burmese) people, making Burmese the most commonly spoken language.
-However, due to the city's diverse ethnic population, other languages such as Karen, Chin, Kachin, Shan, and Rakhine are also spoken.
-English is taught in schools and used in business contexts, but it is not widely spoken among the general population.
+In Pyay, Myanmar, the most commonly spoken language is Burmese, the official language of the country.
+Additionally, various ethnic languages such as Karen, Shan, and Rakhine are also spoken, reflecting the city's diverse ethnic composition.
+English is also taught in schools and used in business settings.